aspnetzero/documents/docs/en/How-To-Create-Edit-Power-Tools-Templates.md

 ### Example Custom Template

-Let's say you want to create a new template for generating a new class in the `*.Core` project.
+Let's say you want to create a new template for generating a new class in the `*.Core.Shared` project.
 It is an entity constant class that contains some constant values.
 Here is how you can create a new template for this:

 1. Create a new folder named `CustomTemplate` under `AspNetZeroRadTool/FileTemplates/Server` directory.
 	> Hint: You can use a prefix like ANZ to group your templates.
 For example, `ANZ_CustomTemplate`.
 Or refoldering, for example `FileTemplates\Server\MyTemplates\ANZ_CustomTemplate` This will help you to find your templates easily.

 2. Create `MainTemplate.txt`, `PartialTemplates.txt`, and `TemplateInfo.txt` files inside the `ConstantClass` folder.